Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Zeek/zeekpackages.md

-# Zeek Package Manager helps users install third-party scripts and plugins to extend Zeek functionalities with ease.
+# Zeek Package Manager helps users install third-party scripts and plugins to extend Zeek functionalities with ease

 - Is installed with zeek and can be used with 'zkg' command
   - Users can load, remove, update, & create packages with the "zkg" tool